Skylarrji/Skylarrji/README.md

 - 👋 Hi!
 I'm Skylar Ji, a Computer Science Student studying at the University of Waterloo.
-- 🌱 I’m currently learning Python, React, HTML/CSS, Racket, and writing on Medium.
+- 🌱 I’m currently learning Python, React, HTML/CSS, Racket, as well as writing on Medium and LinkedIn.
 - 💞️ I’m interested in Computer Science, Entrepreneurship, Graphic Design and Writing!
 - 📫 How to reach me:
   Instagram: @skylar._ji